haithamshahin333/azure-otel-samples-hshahin/README.md

 # Azure Otel Example

-## Spring Boot Instrumentation
+## Java Instrumentation (Example here using Spring Boot)

-1. Download the appinsights-agent jar from the [releases](https://github.com/microsoft/ApplicationInsights-Java/releases/tag/3.5.0)
+1. Download the appinsights-agent jar from the [releases](https://github.com/microsoft/ApplicationInsights-Java/releases/download/3.6.2/applicationinsights-agent-3.6.2.jar)
-2. Add the jar into your Dockerfile: `COPY applicationinsights-agent-3.5.0.jar applicationinsights-agent.jar`
+2. Add the jar into your Dockerfile: `COPY applicationinsights-agent-3.6.2.jar applicationinsights-agent-3.6.2.jar`
+3. Update your config file (the agent is looking for the name `applicationinsights.json` in the same directory as the jar) and add in your Dockerfile to the same directory as the command above: `COPY applicationinsights.json applicationinsights.json`
-3. Update Dockerfile entrypoint to include the jar: `ENTRYPOINT ["java", "-javaagent:applicationinsights-agent.jar", "-jar", "app.jar"]`
+4. Update Dockerfile entrypoint to include the jar: `ENTRYPOINT ["java", "-javaagent:applicationinsights-agent-3.6.2.jar", "-jar", "app.jar"]`

 ### Example